lucylee-412/collab-workshop/README.md

-# COVID-19: Spread Fear, Not Facts
+# COVID-19: Spread Facts, Not Fear

 **Our cause:** spreading awareness on COVID-19, as well as compiling useful links to resources for further research and a donation form to help out charity organizations in one place.